 This idea of the map widget ended up working best, allowing the audience to see RDJ’s performance and the various storypoints.

 Marvel VFX Supervisor: Janek Sirrs

 Cantina VFX Producer: Sean Cushing

-Cantina Creative Director (and HUD master!): Stephen Lawes
+Cantina Creative Director: Stephen Lawes

 Cantina VFX Supervisor: Venti Hristova